Adamus7/RayDBG-Blog/source/_posts/2018-05-30-Host-your-Bot-in-Azure-Functions-Node-JS.md

 {% asset_img open-in-azure-functions.png 800 %}
 {% asset_img open-in-azure-functions-2.png 800 %}
 But looking at above code in Functions, it is quite complex and does not look like a simple Bot application.
-Actually, the body code of your Bot is save in index.js:
+Actually, the body code of your Bot is saved in index.js:
 {% asset_img index.js.png 800 %}
 But you may find that any changes of index.js here wouldn't take any effect in your Bot.
 ## What happens?